EdwinVW/dapr-workshop/Assignment06/step-by-step.md

 1. Open the terminal window in VS Code and make sure the current folder is `Infrastructure/mosquitto`.

-1. Start a Mosquitto MQTT broker by entering the following command:
+1. Start a Mosquitto MQTT broker by entering the following command.
+Take care to use the correct command; you can ruin your system if you select the wrong one...

    **When running on Windows**: